 Immediately, we understand that his personal trainer niche is to work on adaptive programmes, providing support and rehabilitative work, as well as a comprehensive understanding of the clients he works with.

 With approximately 11 million disabled people in Britain, it’s likely that many of those with a disability struggle with finding a personal trainer that is willing to go above and beyond.
+But if you’re a personal trainer who specialises in training the disabled, you are creating the inclusivity that is needed.

+Of course, not all disabilities require the same approach.
+This is where you’ll need to fully pinpoint the service you want to provide within your fitness niche.
 You could choose to specialise in rehabilitation and rebuilding muscle after accidents, or aiding those in a wheelchair to build their upper body strength.

-Pre- and Postnatal Personal Training
+Prenatal and Postnatal Personal Training

 Treating women both during and after pregnancy is a huge personal trainer niche, and one that has already had significant interest and success.
 However, despite its popularity, it’s an ideal fitness niche for a few reasons.

+Everyone experiences pregnancy and maternal care differently and it can take a huge toll on the body.
 The majority of those who choose to specialise in the health and fitness niche will have some experience of being pregnant, and therefore have an insider view of the difficulties that their clients could be experiencing.

-If you’re part of that demographic, then you’ll likely already have some idea of what training would be beneficial, as well as any additional specialisms that could aid in recovery, and enhance the sessions you deliver.
+If you’re part of that demographic, then you’ll likely already have some idea of what training would be beneficial, as well as any additional specialisms that could aid in recovery and enhance the sessions you deliver.

 Personal Training For Professional Athletes

 If you have a passion for competitive sport or have been an athlete yourself, you may want to consider personal training for professional athletes.
+This requires constructing an intense training programme, as well as comprehensive knowledge on human anatomy.

+A personal trainer for athletes is not to be confused with an athletic trainer with a sports medicine background, however.
 An athletic trainer is focused on the athlete’s injuries or strains, whereas you as the personal trainer will coach your client in a gym setting with the aim of improving their health and fitness in line with their goals.

 This could include their technique in lifting, their cardiovascular endurance, or their balance and coordination.
 The components of fitness you utilise in the training you provide will depend on what their sport requires.